-In essence, Provident Personal Credit were fined £80,000 by the Information Commissioner’s Office (“ICO”) for employing third party companies to send up to 1m unsolicited text messages to promote its Satsuma loan products.
+Provident Personal Credit were fined £80,000 by the Information Commissioner’s Office (ICO) for employing third party companies to send up to 1m unsolicited text messages to promote its Satsuma loan products.
 It is likely that more texts were sent by other affiliates that the ICO were not aware of.

 The ICO has the power to impose a financial penalty of up to £500,000 for breaches of data protection law, although in reality it rarely touches that threshold.
 This watchdog has teeth and it is not afraid to use them.

 All it took was 285 complaints out of over 1m recipients for the ICO to take action for this data protection breach.

 Have you been affected by spam texts and nuisance phone calls?
-If so, I explain how you can deal with it here.
+Do you think this regulated lender was fairly treated by a data protection breach?